Seanld/Latte/README.md

 ## Getting Started

 If you want to learn how to properly use Latte, you can head over to http://seanld.me/latte.
 There's plenty of information over there to get you started!

-## Congratulations

-You now are set up to install packages from any compatible repository.
-If you want to create your own Latte package, just run `latte new <your-package-name>`, and you'll have a brand new folder in your current directory named whatever your called your package.
-Edit the `meta.latte` file inside of that new directory, and change the values to whatever your package requires.